Concern mounts for missing teenager Skye following sighting near Sheffield nature reserve

 An image of a bike similar to the one she was riding is also pictured.

-At the time of her previous sighting on Tuesday, she was believed to be wearing a grey Lilo & Stitch jumper, green tracksuit bottoms with a black stripe, and converse trainers.
+When she went missing,Skye was believed to have been wearing a grey Lilo & Stitch jumper, green tracksuit bottoms with a black stripe and converse trainers.